ai-for-public-services/img-rtc-demonstrator/index.md

 ## Takeaways and Future Directions

 In each location, a group of hazardous road segments was reviewed which share similar image-derived features.
 Because these road segments share common characteristics pulled solely from their built form, when it is found that these road segments also share similar challenges, such as a propensity for RTCs involving pedestrians, policymakers should have more confidence that these locations can be targeted by a comparable set of interventions.
 By utilizing aerial image features, this work suggests that the similarities found in the built environment in different parts of these cities can be leveraged to create better targeted interventions at reducing future RTCs.
-Designing a pipeline that utilizes unsupervised ML techniques but is intentionally not fully unsupervised, experts can be kept in the analytic loop to leverage their domain knowledge for enhanced qualitative analysis of hazardous road segments.
+We designed a pipeline that utilizes unsupervised ML techniques but is intentionally not fully unsupervised, so that experts can be kept in the analytic loop to leverage their domain knowledge for enhanced qualitative analysis of hazardous road segments.

 This research was designed to demonstrate how aerial imagery and ML methods can be leveraged to aid decisions that should reduce RTCs on public roads and improve governmental decision making.
 Building off this work, it is easy to see how similar methodologies could utilize aerial imagery to better understand other factors related to the built environment such as crime, energy use, pollution, wildlife management, and food access, to name but a few.